quicwg/base-drafts/draft-ietf-quic-transport.md

 All QUIC packets except Version Negotiation packets use authenticated encryption with additional data (AEAD) {{!RFC5116}} to provide confidentiality and integrity protection.
-Retry packets use an AEAD to provide integrity protection.
+Retry packets use AEAD to provide integrity protection.
 Details of packet protection are found in {{QUIC-TLS}}; this section includes an overview of the process.